 So, why is home charging so popular?
 It comes down to two things: price and convenience.
 As you only pay for the electricity you consume based on your household’s electricity price, charging at home is nearly alwaysthe cheapest way to fill up your vehicle.
 Plus, instead of having to find a gas station, wait in the queue, fill up with gas, and pay inside the store, you can simply go about your day (or sleep the night away) and return to a fully charged vehicle.

 Want to find out more about charging an EV at home?
 Check out our in-depth article to find answers to the most common questions about home charging.
 From how to charge an electric car at home, to potential charging speeds, costs, and best practices, you'll find everything you need to get started.

 2. Charging electric cars at the workplace

 It’s encouraging to know many forward-thinking workplaces are already working to meet the evolving needs of their employees with EV charging.
 However, many employers still have some work to do.
-In Europe, a further 20 percent of EV drivers indicate that they would like to charge at work, and in the US, nearly four in five say there are not enough workplace charging options.
+A further 27 percent of EV drivers indicate that they would like to charge at work, and 65 percent say there are not enough workplace charging options.

 It goes without saying that employers that do provide EV charging offer their employees a highly convenient and sought-after amenity.
 What’s more, not all EV drivers have the luxury of charging at home, which makes workplace charging even more important.